fahedbelhiba/fahedbelhiba/README.md

 ## Let's Code Together!

-If you share my enthusiasm for embedded systems, robotics, Dart, Flutter, or any other exciting tech, don't hesitate to reach out!
+If you share my enthusiasm for embedded systems, robotics, .NET, or any other exciting tech, don't hesitate to reach out!
 Let's collaborate and create something awesome together.
 Happy coding! 🎉